Kim0915/cm3.1-python-examples/ProblemCreationGuide.md

 This document will address the different types of exercise examples we are looking for and the guidelines that constitute the question types.
 The lesson topics are each separated into a number of question types that scale gradually in difficulty.

+**Note:** Question length should be kept relatively short.
+Question submissions may be denied if they are too long.
 ## Topic 1: Variables
 This topic will cover basic variable concepts learned in Python 1
 #### Type 1: Single Variable Values